mstr-Wolf/browserBot/README.md

 # ethmeet
-Automate online meetings and classes with ethmeet library.
+Automate online meetings with ethmeet library.

 ## Installation
 From source: